Newaluigi/Hackathon-1/README.md

 * Tournament Card : one participate button is not aligned / refactor the card / add more card style
 * Tournament List : traduce the page in english / animate the hr as a lightsaber (https://codepen.io/lewisvrobinson/embed/OMNmJd?default-tab=result&theme-id=299#css-box) revealing the actu section
 * Counter : add an event to reveal the participate button of a tournament card when the countdown is over
-* Character list : add some style ?
+* Character list : add more style ?
 * Tournament bracket : real interractivity
-* Game : integrate directly on the site / change for a race game ?
+* Game : integrate directly on the site / modify for a race game ?

 <br />